 Christian Religion or Secular Religion?

-In my previous post – the first of a series – I tried to suggest that today’s secular Westerners live by dogmas – firmly convinced beliefs about the nature of existence – even though they frequently remain entirely unconscious of this fact.
+In my previous post on Chesterton, I suggested today’s secular Westerners live by dogmas— firmly convinced beliefs about the nature of existence—even though they frequently remain entirely unconscious of the fact!

 This is a major theme of my first book, The Gentle Traditionalist, which argues that all this tends towards a New Secular Religion.

-Now, I am well aware how fraught with contradictions that notion is and how likely it is to be contested, a point I began to address last time and will consider further as we proceed.
+Now, I am well aware how fraught with contradictions that notion is and how likely it will be contested, a point I began to address last time.

-For the moment, however, I will simply assert that if Christians care about the fate of the world, they need to start considering that secular philosophy, at very least functions as a de facto religion.
+For the moment, however, I will simply assert that if Christians care about the fate of the world, they need to start considering that secular philosophy functions, at very least functions, as a de facto religion.

 Thus, last time, we turned to a dialogue from my book The Gentle Traditionalist to illustrate this point.
 And we feature another extract from that dialogue here, between GT (the Gentle Traditionalist himself) and his sceptical secular interlocutor, GPL.